‘One Piece’ Chapter 903 Predictions: Reverie Arc Up Next, Admiral Ryokugyu Appears, Per ‘The Anime Scrolls’

 — One Piece News (@OnePieceNews2) April 22, 2018

 The Reverie isn’t expected to go smoothly.
 The main intention of King Cobra for attending the event is to ask about the Poneglyphs and the participation of the Nefeltari family in the Void Century.
 This could anger the Gorosei and the World Nobles since it is a huge secret.
-The reunion of Dalton and Wapol could also lead to a conflict.
-To avoid unpleasant situations during the event, the Gorosei could assign two Navy Admirals to strengthen the security.
+The reunion of Dalton and Wapol could also lead to conflict.
+To avoid unpleasant situations during the event, the Gorosei could assign two Navy admirals to strengthen the security.

-Navy Admiral Fujitora is still on a mission after letting the Strawhat Pirates’ escape at Dressrosa which means that Navy Admiral Kizaru and the newest navy admiral, Ryokugyu, will show up in the event.
+Navy Admiral Fujitora is still on a mission after letting the Strawhat Pirates escape at Dressrosa, which means that Navy Admiral Kizaru and the newest navy admiral, Ryokugyu, will show up in the event.
 As of now, there is only a little information about the new admiral, but Doflamingo described him and Fujitora as “Beasts.”
 One Piece Chapter 903 could finally reveal his appearance, and there is also a possibility that they will be giving information about his devil fruit power and abilities.